sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 Notice that it's not true JSON, there is no comma, no need of {} for subobjects etc.{.info}

-You can find the list of packages at <https://atom.io/packages> or using Atom : `Packages > Settings View > Manage Packages`.
+We can find the list of packages at <https://atom.io/packages> or using Atom : `Packages > Settings View > Manage Packages`.

 # What about the performances ?